SAFEtoolbox/SAFEtoolbox.github.io/Documentation.md

 **Interactive Jupyter Notebooks**

 These notebooks provide simple application examples of GSA for a range of different purposes and models.
 They are meant to be used as a quick, hands-on introduction to SAFE/GSA.
-The notebooks can downloaded and run locally using [jupyter](https://jupyter.org/) (and Python), or they can be run directly from the browser using the free [mybinder](https://mybinder.org/) service (this means you do not need to have neither Python or SAFE installed on your computer, but it may take some time if the mybinder server is busy).
+The notebooks can downloaded and run locally using [jupyter](https://jupyter.org/) (and Python), or they can be run directly from the browser using the free [JupyterLite](https://jupyterlite.readthedocs.io/en/stable/) service (this means you do not need to have neither Python or SAFE installed on your computer).
 Currently available notebooks provide examples of: <br>
 -- Using GSA to identify the most important parameters for model calibration - hydrological model example:
 [Download](https://github.com/SAFEtoolbox/demos/blob/main/content) |
 [Run from browser](https://safetoolbox.github.io/demos/lab/index.html?path=Hydrological_example.ipynb)<br>